k-karthickraja/betty/ROADMAP.md

 #Roadmap
 -------
-    - Add the basic compatablity of
+    1. Add the basic implementation of brief.
+    2. Integrate the DayTask ( Todo.txt ) to list/update the task.

 #Services
 --------